-- Rotation or pivoting about the Z-axis is preformed by optical reading of angle of the weld 10 in relation to the position of the inspection probe 170, ref.
+- Rotation or pivoting about the Z-axis is performed by optical reading of angle of the weld 10 in relation to the position of the inspection probe 170, ref.
 Figure 4.

-The embodiment of the portable, controllable and autonomous subsea weld inspection tool 100 is shown attached to an access tool 200 with a controllable manipulator arm 220, which can be used to control the rotational or pivoting movement about the X-axis by controlling the manipulator arm 220 connected to the attachment assembly 110 for movement of the attachment assembly 110.
-The rotation or pivoting movement can also be provided by using a ROV with a manipulator arm or that the attachment assembly 110 is provided with means for rotation of the attachment assembly 110, such as rolls, wheels or belts with or without magnets or a C-ring system driven by an electrical motor or similar means which make the rotation control provided by the inspection tool 100 it selves.
+The embodiment of the portable, controllable and autonomous subsea weld inspection tool 100 is shown attached to an access tool 200 with a controllable manipulator arm 220, which can be used to control the rotational or pivoting movement about the X-axis by controlling the manipulator arm 10 220 connected to the attachment assembly 110 for movement of the attachment assembly 110.
+The rotation or pivoting movement can also be provided by using a ROV with a manipulator arm or that the attachment assembly 110 is provided with means for rotation of the attachment assembly 110, such as rolls, wheels or belts with or without magnets or a C-ring system driven by an electrical

+15 motor or similar means, which enable rotation control by the inspection tool 100 itself.